 If your travels take you to another country, you will need to go through passport control and customs when you arrive and when you return home.
 Allow plenty of time for this process, especially during vacation season and the holidays.

-A few airports, including Toronto Pearson International Airport in Toronto, Canada, require travelers bound for the United States to clear US customs in Toronto, not at their destination airport.
-Some travel agents and airline reservation specialists may not know about this requirement and, therefore, may not allow enough time for you to get from one terminal to another and clear customs along the way.
+A few airports, including Canada's Toronto Pearson International Airport, require travelers bound for the United States to clear US customs in Toronto, not at their destination airport.
+Some travel agents and airline reservation specialists might not know about this requirement and may not allow enough time for you to get from one terminal to another and clear customs along the way.

 Special Situations: Pets and Service Animals